 For those out of the D.C. area, we will livestream the program from 7:30-8:30 pm ET (4:30-5:30pm PT).

-The centerpiece of our program this year will be a live interview by America Magazine podcast host Gloria Purvis with Marie Dennis and Greg Jackson, who will share their inspiring experiences building peace internationally and domestically.
+The centerpiece of our program this year will be a live interview by America Magazine podcast host Gloria Purvis with Marie Dennis and Tony Lewis, Jr., who will share their inspiring experiences building peace internationally and domestically.
 This is a conversation not to be missed!

 Gloria Purvis is an author, commentator and the host and executive producer of The Gloria Purvis Podcast.